Cr1t-GYM/jenkins-action-poc/README.md

 ### Runtime Actions Inputs
 #### jenkins-setup
 * `jenkins-version` - The version of jenkins core to download.
 Default is 2.346.1.
+* `jenkins-root` - The root directory of jenkins binaries storage.
+Default is `./jenkins`.
+* `jenkins-pm-version` - The version of plugin installation manager to use.
+Default is 2.5.0.
+* `jfr-version` - The version of Jenkinsfile-runner to use.
+Default is 1.0-beta-30.
+* `jenkins-pm-url` - The download url of plugin installation manager.
+Default is [plugin-installation-manager-tool GitHub release](https://github.com/jenkinsci/plugin-installation-manager-tool/releases/download/2.5.0/jenkins-plugin-manager-2.5.0.jar).
+* `jenkins-core-url` - The download url of Jenkins war package.
+Default is [Jenkins update center](https://updates.jenkins.io/download/war/2.346.1/jenkins.war).
+* `jenkins-jfr-url` - The download url of Jenkinsfile-runner.
+Default is [Jenkinsfile-runner GitHub release](https://github.com/jenkinsci/jenkinsfile-runner/releases/download/1.0-beta-30/jenkinsfile-runner-1.0-beta-30.zip).
 #### jenkins-plugin-installation-action
 * `pluginstxt` - The relative path to plugins list file.
 #### jenkinsfile-runner-action